 - Immediately upon returning to school after an absence, the student or the student's family is responsible for determining the necessary make-up work. - Students are allowed the same number of days of make-up time as the number of days absent.
-This does not apply to tests. - Any work assigned before the absence, is due on the day the student returns.

-• Long-term class projects must be turned in on the due date at the regular class time, even if the student is too ill to attend school.
-Exceptions to this policy may be granted by the Headmaster with the teacher's approval.
+This does not apply to tests. - Any work assigned before the absence is due on the day the student returns. - Long-term class projects must be turned in on the due date at the regular class time, even if the student is too ill to attend school.
+Exceptions to this policy may be granted by the Headmaster with the teacher's approval. - For an unexcused absence, the student will be expected to complete the assignment but will receive a zero for a grade.

-$K - 6^{TH}$ MAKE-UP TESTS
+K - 6TH MAKE-UP TESTS

 - Students who miss a review for a test due to absence are not excused from taking the test at the scheduled time. - Students who are absent the day of a test, but present the next school day must make up the test that day. - Immediately upon returning to school after an absence of two or more days, the parent or student (as age appropriate) is responsible for approaching the teacher to arrange for make-up test(s). - Students may be required to come in before school, at lunch, or after school if so requested by the teacher.
-Rarely are make-up tests given during the regular class period.
+Rarely are make-up tests given during the regular class period. - For an unexcused absence, the student will be expected to complete the test but will receive a zero for a grade.